LegalShield Identity Theft Premium Review: Identity Theft Protection

 Identity Theft Protection

-Public Persona protects your identity by monitoring public record databases for names, aliases and addresses that are associated with your Social Security number.
-It also monitors for changes with any of this information associated with your Social Security number and will alert you of any possible fraud or changes to any records, including address changes.
+Public Persona protects your identity by monitoring public record databases for names, aliases and addresses that are associated with your social security number.
+It also monitors for changes with any of this information associated with your social security number and will alert you of any possible fraud or changes to any records, including address changes.

 Similar to our other reviewed identity theft protection services, LegalShield sends you alerts in the instance that it notices anything suspicious or out of the ordinary.
 The alerts can be received via email or text message.
+However, we couldn't find a way to change the settings for receiving alerts like with most other services.

 Credit Report Monitoring Information

 As part of the credit report monitoring, LegalShield will alert you if there is any activity on your credit report, including a new credit inquiry, new trade line, new derogatory items, new public records or a change of address.
+Only the two adults on the account will receive credit report monitoring.

 Identity Theft Assistance

-Unlike our other reviewed identity theft protection services, LegalShield does not offer an insurance, guarantee or warranty.
+Unlike our other reviewed identity theft protection services, LegalShield does not offer insurance, guarantee or warranty.
 However even without the insurance, LegalShield still offers solid identity theft assistance and restoration.
-If you become a victim of identity theft while you're a member of LegalShield, Kroll investigators will completely assist you throughout the restoration process.
+If you become a victim of identity theft while you're a member of LegalShield, Kroll investigators will assist you throughout the entire restoration process.
 LegalShield offers Kroll's limited Power of Attorney, which you will sign and notarize, that allows them to restore your good name on your behalf.
 The investigators can make phone calls on your behalf, issue fraud alerts to all three credit reports and contact with your financial institutions and credit card companies.

 It's important to note that in order for the investigators to act on your behalf, you'll have to sign a limited Power of Attorney, provide a police report and Federal Trade Commission Identity Theft Affidavit, proof of identity and possibly other information, depending on the identity theft.